aplteam/Maker/Docs/publish-config.md

 The user command `]OpenMyProject` will execute that function automatically after the acre project was opened.

+### The `<scriptonly>` tag

+This is either 1 or 0.
+A 1 means that the project consists of a single script and nothing else.

 [^appr]: "Appropriate" is the oldest version of Dyalog APL supported for a given project.